 NOTE: These instructions apply to all mower decks with gear-driven blades.
 Refer to DS52 or DS62 Mower Deck Lubrication in this section for the DS52 or DS62 deck with belt-driven blades.
-Refer to Mower Deck Spindle Lubrication in this section for the DS42 Belt Drive deck with belt-driven blades.

 On gear driven decks, the mower deck gearboxes (tee gearbox and blade drive gearboxes) are connected as a unitized assembly, and oil flows freely between them.
 The gearboxes are permanently lubricated (oil filled) and sealed requiring no scheduled lubrication.
 However, the gearbox oil seals should be checked every 25 hours for indication of an oil leak; particularly the lower seals on the blade drive gearboxes should be inspected, since they operate in a dirty environment.
 If an oil leak is noted, replace the oil seal and relubricate the gearbox assembly as follows: